Hardware description language: History

 The first hardware description languages appeared in the late 1960s, looking like more traditional languages.
 The first that had a lasting effect was described in 1971 in C. Gordon Bell and Allen Newell's text Computer Structures.
 This text introduced the concept of register transfer level, first used in the ISP language to describe the behavior of the Digital Equipment Corporation (DEC) PDP-8.

 The language became more widespread with the introduction of DEC's PDP-16 RT-Level Modules (RTMs) and a book describing their use.

 At least two implementations of the basic ISP language (ISPL and ISPS) followed.

 ISPS was well suited to describe relations between the inputs and the outputs of the design and was quickly adopted by commercial teams at DEC, and by several research teams in the US and among its allies in the North Atlantic Treaty Organization (NATO).

 The RTM products never succeeded commercially and DEC stopped marketing them in the mid-1980s, as new methods grew more popular, more so very-large-scale integration (VLSI).

-Separate work done about 1979 at the University of Kaiserslautern produced a language called KARL ("KAiserslautern Register Transfer Language"), which included design calculus language features supporting VLSI chip floorplanning and structured hardware design.
+Separate work done about 1979 at the University of Kaiserslautern produced a language named KAiserslautern Register Transfer Language (KARL), which included design calculus language features supporting VLSI chip floorplanning and structured hardware design.
 This work was also the basis of KARL's interactive graphic sister language ABL, whose name was an initialism for "a block diagram language".
 ABL was implemented in the early 1980s by the Centro Studi e Laboratori Telecomunicazioni (CSELT) in Torino, Italy, producing the ABLED graphic VLSI design editor.
 In the mid-1980s, a VLSI design framework was implemented around KARL and ABL by an international consortium funded by the Commission of the European Union.

 By the late 1970s, design using programmable logic devices (PLDs) became popular, although these designs were primarily limited to designing finite-state machines.
 The work at Data General in 1980 used these same devices to design the Data General Eclipse MV/8000, and commercial need began to grow for a language that could map well to them.
 By 1983 Data I/O introduced ABEL to fill that need.